 Maintain accurate records of cycle training and support monitor and evaluation of cycle training delivery in line with stakeholder’s requirements.

-Manage and report on grant funding from Cycling Scotland, local authorities and other partners.
+Manage and report on grant funding from Cycling Scotland, local authorities and other funding partners.

 Participate in the completion of Cycling Scotland’s Quality Assurance Programme.